gutierrezps/huaweicloud-services-overview/README.md

 to a metric value), scheduled (at a specified date and time) or periodic (at a configured interval, e.g. dayly, weekly, etc).

+[DeH: Dedicated Host][deh], a physical server that runs only ECSs from your account.
+Bring Your Own License (BYOL).
+Traditional ECSs, in contrast, run in a server together with ECSs from other accounts/tenants.

+[DeC: Dedicated Cloud][dec], a complete resource isolation solution by using dedicated services, such as Dedicated Distributed Storage Service (DSS), Dedicated Enterprise Storage Service (DESS), and Bare Metal Server (BMS).
+DeH can provide only isolated compute hosts.

 [HPC: High-Performance Computing][hpc], a computer cluster system that connects multiple computer systems using various interconnection technologies.
 It relies on the integrated computing capability of all the connected systems to perform